rblopes/generator-phaser-plus/README.md

 License
 -------

-Source code distributed under the terms of the [MIT License][lcnc].
+Source code distributed under the terms of the [MIT License](LICENSE).

 Did you know?